heyunyan19930924/Chromosome-Simulation/README.md

 The simulation is implemented by C++, and uses DataTank as its interphase.
 DataTank is a numerical work environment developed by David Adelsteinsson https://www.visualdatatools.com/DataTank/.
 It is powerful at processing and visualizing various formats of data, and it allows users to create custom C++ scripts externally using its default DTSource library.

-The main program is "ChromoSimulator v13.tank".
+The main program is the latest "ChromoSimulator v#.tank".
 All input process, simulation process and output process are in this program using DataTank as interphase.
 It allows people to visualize output configuration real-time as simulation is progressing.
 The kernel C++ script is attached to the .tank file.

 The following are the steps to run the simulation.